 Wheelchair access and accessibility

-The Media Majlis and the whole of the NU-Q building is wheelchair accessible, including all bathrooms and drinking fountains.
+The Media Majlis and the whole of the Northwestern Qatar building is wheelchair accessible, including all bathrooms.
 Motorized wheelchairs and service animals are welcome.

 We have a family bathroom with baby changing table on the ground floor.
 See our floor plan for location.